 The table summarises the latest pay settlements monitored by XpertHR.

 XpertHR's latest review shows little change in the level of pay awards as we approach the end of the year.

 Pay settlement levels were subdued over the past year, but is the relaxation of pay controls in the public sector likely to flow through to higher pay awards in the private sector over the next year?
 We look at the prospects for pay awards into 2018.

-XpertHR data for the three months to the end of September shows a drop in the level of the median pay award.
+XpertHR data for the three months to the end of September shows no movement in the level of the median basic pay award.

 HR and legal information and guidance relating to pay awards/rises.